is0bnd/PNGScissors/README.md

 ## License

+This project is based [libimagequant](https://github.com/ImageOptim/libimagequant)

-PNGScissors is available under the MIT license.
+PNGScissors is available under the GPL v3 license.
 See the LICENSE file for more info.